How to apply for postgraduate taught courses

 3. Submit your application

-Make sure that you upload scanned copies of your degree certificate and transcripts, as well as any other supporting documents, as we will not be able to assess your application without them.
-Please do not send us the original copies in the post.
+Make sure that you upload clear scanned copies of your degree certificate (if completed) and final or current transcript, as well as any other supporting documents.
+We will not be able to assess your application without them.
+Please do not send us the original copies in the post, as we will be unable to return these.

 Depending on the course you are applying for, you may also need to provide two references, including at least one who can comment on your academic ability.
-These must be dated within two years of the date of your application and, if not received directly from your referee, signed and on letter-headed paper.
+These must be dated within two years of the date of your application and, if not submitted directly by your referee, signed and on letter-headed paper.
 We may also require a personal statement.
-If you aren't sure what to include or need more help, please refer to our guidance.
+If you aren't sure what to include or need more help, please refer to our guidance or contact us.

 Applications for teacher training are made through DfE Apply and MA Social Work are made through UCAS.